Azure/apim-lab/apim-lab/4-policyExpressions/apimanagement-4-6-Send One Way Request.md

 ---

 ## Calculator API

 ### Send a message to Microsoft Teams channel

-> It can also be done with Slack
+> You can also send messages to other products such as Slack.

 APIM integrates well with [external services](https://docs.microsoft.com/en-us/azure/api-management/api-management-sample-send-request) via HTTP-based interaction.